Newest Driver: HoloAudio Drivers – Win7/8/8.1/10 – v5.27.0_2021-10-20 (driver for both Gen2.0 and Gen2.1USB)

 - Analog Output interface: single-ended, balanced.

 Modern and popular delta-sigma type DAC differs from R2R within one clock analog value can recover a sampling point, and the delta-sigma is used to represent an analog signal after passing through oversampling and high-speed digital switching 0 and 1.
 In comparison, the conversion structure of R2R is most direct and pure, but delta-sigma is essentially a digital chip, high-speed digital signals 0 and 1 switch to the low-pass filter to process the analog signal and this process is prone to various problems, produce digital sound (digititus) and also in the super-sampling process will inevitably cause some ringing and distortion.
 But DAC R2R structure requires high-precision resistor network which the cost can be very expensive.
 And the digital delta-sigma DAC chip in comparison is very low cost.
 Patented R2R technology.
 This is the first discrete DAC that has Linear compensation and this allows for ultimate music reproduction accuracy.
-Dual R2R network for PCM, and Dual R2R network for DSD!
+Dual R2R ladder network with advanced architecture for PCM, and Dual Resistor Ladder network with optimized architecture for DSD!

 A common question we get…” Why do you use an Op amp at the input of the DAC?”